vext01/passout/README.md

 ## Quick Start

-Generate a GPG key (if you don't yet have one):
+Generate a GnuPG key (if you don't yet have one):

 ```
 gpg2 --gen-key
 ```

-For info on this step, see the GPG docs for more info: http://www.gnupg.org/gph/en/manual.html#AEN26
+For info on this step, see the GnuPG docs for more info: http://www.gnupg.org/gph/en/manual.html#AEN26

 Tell PassOut about your key in a JSON config file: